Skip to main content

 Terraform State

-Terraform stores state about your managed infrastructure and configuration.
-This state is used by Terraform to map real world resources to your configuration, keep track of metadata, and to improve performance for large infrastructures.
-For a detailed understanding of terraform state, please visit the official docs.
+Terraform maintains a state that encapsulates information about the managed infrastructure and configuration.
+This state serves as a critical component, enabling Terraform to establish a correlation between real-world resources and the corresponding configuration, manage metadata, and optimize performance for large-scale infrastructures.
+For a comprehensive understanding of Terraform state, we recommend consulting the official documentation.

 Where is the state?

-By default the terraform state for all Configurations is stored in Kubernetes secrets located in the controller namespace.
-The following template is used as the backend.
+The Terraform state for all Configurations is, by default, stored within Kubernetes secrets residing in the controller namespace.
+This storage configuration is facilitated through the utilization of a specific template as the backend.

 var backendTF = `